Vakoun Issouf Bayo

-Vakoun Issouf Bayo (born 10 January 1997) is an Ivorian professional footballer who plays as a forward for Italian club Udinese and the Ivory Coast national team.
+Vakoun Issouf Bayo (born 10 January 1997) is an Ivorian professional footballer who plays as a forward for club Udinese and the Ivory Coast national team.
 He is nicknamed The Crow.

 Club career

 Dunajská Streda

 Bayo joined Dunajská Streda in March 2018.
 He made his Slovak league debut against Slovan Bratislava on 18 March 2018.

 Celtic

 Bayo moved to Scottish Premiership club Celtic in January 2019.
-He was left out of the Celtic squad for the later stages of the 2018-19 UEFA Europa League, with the club only able to register three of their four January window signings.
+He was left out of the Celtic squad for the latter stages of the 2018-19 UEFA Europa League, with the club only able to register three of their four January window signings.
 He made his debut for Celtic against Kilmarnock on 17 February 2019, coming on as a late substitute shortly before Scott Brown scored a late winner.

 Toulouse (loan)

 On 12 August 2020, Bayo signed for French club Toulouse, on a one-year loan, with an additional option to buy.

 Gent

 On 9 July 2021, Bayo signed for Belgian First Division A club Gent on a four-year deal.